RIKEN-RCCS/lens3/doc/design.md

 An __mx:mux-endpoint__ entry is a Mux description that is a record:
 {"host", "port", "start_time", "modification_time"}.
 A key is an endpoint (host+port) of a Mux.
-A start-time is a time the record is first created, and a modification-time is updated each time the record is refreshed.
 The content has no particular use.
+A start-time is a time Mux started.
+A modification-time is a time the record is refreshed, which is renewed when an entry is gone by expiry.

 #### routing-table